 Choose Women Tour Guides

-In Cairo Egypt, Laila Hassaballa and Mariam Nezar turned their love of food into a tour guiding business that they call Bellies en Route.
+In Cairo Egypt, Laila Hassaballa and Mariam Nezar turned their love of food into a tour guiding business that they call Bellies en-Route.
 Women around the world are increasingly taking jobs as tour guides, or launching their own businesses as Laila and Mariam did.
 Journey Woman, a website for women travelers has a list of female tour guides from around the world, and a search function which allows you to search by country: Journey Woman – Local Woman Guides.
 I am currently planning a special trip to Africa and was able to use their database to find woman tour guides in Zambia and South Africa.

-I stayed at the Shinta Mani Hotel in Siem Reap, Cambodia, in 2019, and learned of the work of the Shinta Mani Foundation.
-It was created to support the communities in which their hotels operate.
-People with limited opportunities due to poverty, are enrolled in a free training program to prepare them for jobs with the hotels.
-Shinta Mani also supports the education of the community’s children.
-This gift shop at the Shinta Mani Angkor, where I stayed, sold beautiful handicrafts made by women, and the equally lovely women in the shop helped me to decide which of the many gorgeous necklaces to buy.
+I stayed at the Shinta Mani Hotel in Siem Reap, Cambodia in 2019, where the Shinta Mani Foundation employs many women and supports the local communities in which their hotels operate.
+People with limited opportunities due to poverty, are enrolled in a free training program to prepare them for jobs with their group of hotels.
+And Shinta Mani also supports the education of the community’s children.
+The gift shop at the Shinta Mani Angkor, where I stayed, sold beautiful handicrafts made by local women.
+The lovely women employed at the shop helped me to decide which of the many gorgeous necklaces to buy.
 I chose green.

-I’m highlighting Africa specifically because it is home to some of the world’s fastest growing economies, yet women do not benefit from this to the same extent as men.
-There are many barriers, including lack of access to education programs and funding restraints.
+I’m highlighting Africa specifically because it is home to some of the world’s fastest growing economies, yet women do not benefit to the same extent as men.
+There are many barriers, including lack of access to education, training and funding restraints.
 Equality has stagnated in Africa and research shows women in Africa lag behind women in other parts of the developing world.
 Yet women are creating businesses and seeking opportunity – tourism is a powerful economic opportunity for women in Africa, according to the World Tourism Organization.
 Let’s support their talent and ambition by hiring women when possible, on our Africa travels.
 Here are a some fun and inspiring examples of women in tourism in Africa.

-What a privilege, to explore this beautiful world, and help to empower women along the way.
+What a privilege it is to explore this beautiful world, and help to empower women along the way.
 I will be updating this article with more examples of incredible women in tourism around the world, as well as my own experiences as I meet women working in tourism on my travels.
 If you know of a tourism business in a developing country that is owned by women or employs women in a meaningful way, please share it in the comments.

 Happy International Women’s Day, and happy travels!